jbeyers/mrmr/docs/how-shifted-parity-works.md

 This can be combined with the RAID 6 algorithm to provide higher levels of parity.
 Not infinite, but I think the combination of triple parity explained in [this post](https://blogs.oracle.com/solaris/post/understanding-raid-6-with-junior-high-math) and the technique illustrated above can provide 3, 6, 9, etc levels of parity with very little overhead.

+Another option is to provide simple parity quickly, then use ZFEC to provide a lot more parity blocks eventually.

 ## Adding more parity

 We can continue this pattern to add more parity drives: